The Texas Tree Trails organization is a cooperative effort

 diversity in wildlife habitat.

-- Encourages the proper care and maintenance of "our area's
+Encourages the proper care and maintenance of "our area's

-treasures" through the "Adopt-a-Tree" program.
+treasures" through the education programs.

-- Allows public accessibility to "our area's treasures"
+Allows public accessibility to "our area's treasures"

 through a web site and "virtual tours".

-- Allows for classifying and mapping "our area's treasures"
+Allows for classifying and mapping "our area's treasures"

 and integrating them into a tree trail system.

-- Allows the public to view "our area's treasures" by computer
+Allows the public to view "our area's treasures" by computer

 for trees without accessibility or where permission to enter a